Bidens pilosa

 Bidens pilosa is an annual species of herbaceous flowering plant in the daisy family Asteraceae.
-Its many common names include hitch hikers, black-jack, beggarticks, farmer’s friends and Spanish needle, but most commonly referred to as cobblers pegs.
-It is native to the Americas but is widely distributed as an introduced species in other regions worldwide including Eurasia, Africa, Australia, South America and the Pacific Islands.
-In Chishona, it is called tsine.
+Its many common names include hitch hikers, black-jack, beggarticks, farmer's friends and Spanish needle, but most commonly referred to as cobblers pegs.
+It is native to the Americas but is widely distributed as an introduced species in other regions including Eurasia, Africa, Australia, South America and the Pacific Islands, and is classified as an invasive species in some regions of the world.

 Description

 Bidens pilosa is a branched annual forb of gracile habit, growing up to 1.8 meters tall.
 It grows aggressively on disturbed land and often becomes weedy.
 The leaves are all oppositely arranged and range from simple to pinnate in form, the upper leaves with three to five dentate, ovate-to-lanceolate leaflets.
 The petioles are slightly winged.